 Certain parts of the brain have a lot of cannabinoid receptors.
 These areas are the hippocampus, the cerebellum, the basal ganglia, and the cerebral cortex.
 (Learn more about these areas and how THC affects them.)
 The functions that these brain areas control are the ones most affected by marijuana:

 - Learning and memory.
 The hippocampus plays a critical role in certain types of learning.
 Disrupting its normal functioning can lead to problems studying, learning new things, and recalling recent events.
 A recent study followed people from age 13 to 38 and found that those who used marijuana a lot in their teens had up to an 8 point drop in IQ, even if they quit in adulthood.3,4

 - Coordination.
 THC affects the cerebellum, the area of our brain that controls balance and coordination, and the basal ganglia, another part of the brain that helps control movement.
 These effects can influence performance in such activities as sports, driving, and video games.

 - Judgment.
 Since THC affects areas of the frontal cortex involved in decision making, using it can cause you to do things you might not do when you are not under the influence of drugs—such as engaging in risky sexual behavior, which can lead to sexually transmitted diseases (STDs) like HIV, the virus that causes AIDS—or getting in a car with someone who’s been drinking or is high on marijuana.

 When marijuana is smoked, its effects begin almost immediately and can last from 1 to 3 hours.
 Decision making, concentration, and memory can suffer for days after use, especially in regular users.2

-If marijuana is consumed in foods or beverages, the effects of THC appear later—usually in 30 minutes to 1 hour—but can last over 4 hours.
+If marijuana is consumed in foods or beverages, the effects of THC appear later—usually in 30 minutes to 1 hour—but may last for many hours.